RiseofDofi/RiseofDofiBot/README.md

 5. !showoff --> join the lure creatureevent (more information about that in the next section)
 6. !gold --> it will show you your amount of gold
 7. !lure --> you can lure creatures outside of the "lure creatureevent", it costs 300 gold
+8. !lure_5 --> you can lure any number of times.
+In this case it would do the lure command 5 times
-8. !creatures --> it will show you, how many and which creatures you have
+9. !creatures --> it will show you, how many and which creatures you have
-9. !attack_username --> you attack with 10 creatures, it costs 500 gold (you can only attack if the enemy (username) has at least 10 creatures)
+10. !attack_username --> you attack with 10 creatures, it costs 500 gold (you can only attack if the enemy (username) has at least 10 creatures)
-10. !torture_creature --> torture whatevery creature you have imprisoned, it costs 100 gold
+11. !torture_creature (for example: !torture_imp) --> torture whatevery creature you have imprisoned, it costs 100 gold
-11. !prisoners --> it will show you, how many and which creatures you have imprisoned
+12. !prisoners --> it will show you, how many and which creatures you have imprisoned
-12. !poisontrap --> you create a poisontrap, it costs 200 gold (more information about that in the next section)
+13. !poisontrap --> you create a poisontrap, it costs 200 gold (more information about that in the next section)
-13. !traps --> it will show you, how many traps and which traps you have (there is a maximum on traps, currently it is 5)
+14. !traps --> it will show you, how many traps and which traps you have (there is a maximum on traps, currently it is 5)
-14. more will come!!!
+15. more will come!!!